 What Are Common Causes of Truck Accidents in the Bay Area?

 A loaded tractor-trailer rig can weigh as much as 40 tons, while a large passenger car weighs a mere two tons at most.
 As a result of that disparity, when a truck collides with a car, the consequences can be catastrophic and often fatal.
 When an accident like this happens, it is usually due to negligence on the part of the truck driver and/or the trucking company.
 Therefore, if you sustained injuries or lost a loved one in a semi-truck collision, you may be able to claim compensation from the commercial carrier.
-However, you should seek legal representation as soon as possible to ensure that you can recover the maximum compensation available.
+You should consider seeking legal representation as soon as possible to ensure that you can recover the maximum compensation available.
+Speak with our San Jose truck accident lawyers about your situation during a free consultation.

 At Needham Kepner & Fish LLP, our San Jose truck accident lawyers have more than 75 years of combined experience helping injury victims in Northern California.
 We know that an injury victim faces a long, tough road ahead.
 Thus, we are prepared to stand by your side throughout the entire process.
 In a free initial consultation, we can advise you of your legal rights and options based on your unique circumstances.
 Then, we may be able to shoulder the legal burden of filing a claim for you, so you can focus on healing.